Skip to main content

 Ultrasound

 An ultrasound uses sound waves to develop a picture of tissues deeper in the body.
-It can be used to look in areas where a breast mass is suspected either from a physical examination or a mammogram.
+It can be used to look in areas where a breast mass is suspected, either from a physical examination or a mammogram.

 MRI

-An MRI uses magnetic imaging to look inside of the breast.
+An MRI uses magnetic imaging to look inside the breast.
 This study requires an injection of dye into the veins.

-Signs and Symptoms of Breast Cancer
+Signs and symptoms of breast cancer

 Typically, symptoms of concern include lumps, swelling, size changes in your breasts, skin changes, and soreness in different areas around the breast.
 You may also notice that your nipple may be inverted, red, swollen, scaly, or exhibiting discharge.

-If you are experiencing any of these symptoms, please contact us (713) 892.5500.
+If you are experiencing any of these symptoms, please call us at 713-892-5500.

 Some of the contributing factors of breast cancer include:

-• Gender: 190,000 new cases of breast cancer per year
+• Gender: There are 190,000 new cases of breast cancer per year.

-• Family History: First-degree relationships with cancer can double your risk
+• Family history: First-degree relationships with cancer can double your risk.

-• Personal History: Those already diagnosed with cancer are three to four times more likely to find it elsewhere
+• Personal history: Those already diagnosed with cancer are three to four times more likely to find it elsewhere.

-• Race/Ethnicity: Anglo women appear to be slightly more likely to develop breast cancer than African American, Hispanic, or Asian women, but African American women seem to be more susceptible to aggressive, advanced stage cancer at a younger age.
+• Race/ethnicity: Anglo women appear to be slightly more likely to develop breast cancer than African American, Hispanic, or Asian women, but African American women seem to be more susceptible to aggressive, advanced-stage cancer at a younger age.

-• Weight: Being obese or overweight can increase the risk of breast cancer returning, especially for women over the age of 55
+• Weight: Being obese or overweight can increase the risk of breast cancer returning, especially for women over the age of 55.

-• Other Factors: Menstrual history, using hormone replacement therapy, alcohol use, breast density, lack of exercise, and smoking can all contribute to breast cancer risk.
+• Other factors: Menstrual history, using hormone replacement therapy, alcohol use, breast density, lack of exercise, and smoking can all contribute to breast cancer risk.

-How to Screen and Test for Breast Cancer
+How to screen and test for breast cancer

 Responsible screening at regular intervals is the best and most proactive activity a woman can take to prevent breast cancer or to find or detect any tissue abnormalities at the earliest possible stage.
 Following normal screening tests, if anything looks suspicious, more diagnostic tests from our Houston oncology center will follow.